megaease/easeagent/doc/development-guide.md

 public interface AgentPlugin extends Ordered {
     /**
      * define the plugin name, avoiding conflicts with others
-     * it will be use as namespace when get configuration.
+     * it will be used as namespace when get configuration.
      */
     String getNamespace();